IrineSistiana/simple-tls/README.md

     # 其他
     -gen-cert
-        [This is a helper function]: generate a certificate, store it's key to [-key] and cert to [-cert], print cert in base64 format
+        [This is a helper function]: generate a certificate, store it's key to [-key] and cert to [-cert], print cert in base64 format without padding characters -cpu int
-    -cpu int
         the maximum number of CPUs that can be executing simultaneously -fast-open